anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To be able to give away riches is mandatory if you wish to possess them.
-This is the only way that you will be truly rich.
+Quote: Life's challenges are not supposed to paralyze you, they're supposed to help you discover who you are.

-By: Muhammad Ali
+By: Bernice Reagon